Introduction – How to Workout Safely

-People often push themselves too far and risk injury.
+People often push themselves too far and risk injury because they don’t know How to Workout Safely.
 The notion that exercise must be really hard to be beneficial is very wrong.
 Moderation is the key to effective exercise.
 When exercising safely, start slowly and increase intensity, frequency, and duration.

 Additionally, if you have any health problems (ex. high blood pressure, diabetes, etc.) contact your doctor before exercising aggressively.